John Haberle: Career

 Haberle's style is characterized by a meticulous rendering of two-dimensional objects.
 He is especially noted for his depictions of paper objects, including currency.
 Art historian Alfred Frankenstein has contrasted Haberle's work with that of his contemporaries:Peto is moved by the pathos of used-up things.
 Haberle is wry and wacky, full of bravado, self-congratulating virtuosity, and sly flamboyance.
 He works largely within an old tradition, that of the trompe-l'œil still life in painted line ...
 It is poles away from Harnett's sumptuosity, careful balances, and well-modeled volumes, and is equally far from Peto's sensitivity in matters of tone and hue.

 A Bachelor's Drawer (1890–1894) is typical of his approach: various papers, including currency, postage stamps, photos, playing cards, tickets, and newspaper clippings, are shown affixed to an essentially planar surface.
 Other objects—eyeglasses, a comb, a pipe, matches, and so on—are shallow enough in volume so as not to spoil the illusion.

 Like Harnett, he was warned by the Secret Service to cease and desist painting paper money, but he continued to do so throughout his years of greatest productivity; examples include The Changes of Time (1888) and Can You Break a Five? (c.
 1885).
 He painted other subjects such as Slate (c.
 1895), a bin of peanuts in Fresh Roasted (1887), The Clay Pipe (1889), and the huge Grandma's Hearthstone (1890), in the collection of the Detroit Institute of Arts.

 Over the course of his career, Haberle exhibited work at art institutions such as the National Academy of Design in New York and the Pennsylvania Academy of the Fine Arts in Philadelphia.
 Due to the popular appeal of Haberle's style and subject matter, his work was also shown in venues not conventionally known for displaying art, such as bookstores, saloons, liquor stores, and hotels.

 By 1893, eye problems caused Haberle to move away from making detailed work, although he continued to paint.
 Among his later works are paintings of flowers executed in a looser style, and in 1909 he painted his final trompe-l'œil, the large Night, in the collection of the New Britain Museum of American Art, New Britain, Connecticut.
 Haberle died in 1933 in New Haven, Connecticut, and was then interred at New Haven's Evergreen Cemetery.

+Following some decades of obscurity after his death, Haberle's oeuvre of some forty trompe l'oeil paintings was later identified and reevaluated by the art historian Alfred Frankenstein.